 AC Joint Injury

-In an AC joint injury, the stabilising ligaments get disrupted leading to separation of the joint
+In an AC joint injury, the stabilising ligaments get disrupted leading to separation on the joint.

 Treatment for an AC joint injury depends on the severity of the injury and your specific circumstances.
 Mild to moderate AC sprains can often be managed with conservative treatments such as rest, ice, pain medications, immobilisation with a sling, and physical therapy exercises to restore strength and mobility.